coreymaps/cs/content/project/tba_subsidence/index.md

 In October 2019 I travelled to Valencia, Spain to give an [oral presentation](https://agu.confex.com/agu/19chapman5/meetingapp.cgi/Paper/488036) on monitoring subsidence in transboundary aquifers at the American Geophysical Union's Chapman Conference on the [Quest for Sustainability in Heavily Stressed Aquifers](https://connect.agu.org/aguchapmanconference/upcoming-chapmans/aquifers-sustainability).

-To illustrate the potential value for diplomatic accountability using this technique, I ran subsidence analyses using data from the [Sentinel-1 constellation](https://sentinel.esa.int/web/sentinel/missions/sentinel-1) and the [Stanford Method for Persistent Scatterers](https://github.com/dbekaert/StaMPS) in two regions with shared aquifers and geopolitical tension: the US/Mexico border and the southern Jordan River Valley.
+To illustrate the potential value for diplomatic accountability using this technique, I ran subsidence analyses using data from the [Sentinel-1 constellation](https://sentinel.esa.int/web/sentinel/missions/sentinel-1) and the [Stanford Method for Persistent Scatterers](https://github.com/dbekaert/StaMPS) in two transboundary regions with shared aquifers: the US/Mexico border and the southern Jordan River Valley.

 I found mean subsidence rates of 5 cm/year near a cluster of pivot-irrigated agricultural fields just on the Mexico side of the border with New Mexico.